abhi3700/cpp-playground/libs/boost-py/README.md

 	- __code fast__ in Python.

 ## Installation [For Linux (Ubuntu)]
+> Note that Boost Python components require a Python version suffix (Boost 1.67 and later), e.g. python36 or python27 for the versions built against Python 3.6 and 2.7, respectively.
+This also applies to additional components using Python including mpi_python and numpy.
+Earlier Boost releases may use distribution-specific suffixes such as 2, 3 or 2.7.
+These may also be used as suffixes, but note that they are not portable.
+[Source](https://cmake.org/cmake/help/v3.12/module/FindBoost.html)

 1. Download the latest boost lib from [here](https://www.boost.org/users/download/).

 1. Open `bash` terminal